As soon as I knew Rome was on the itinerary, I looked for and booked a horseback ride.

 “You speak Italian?”

 “Si.
 Piu o meno.”
-I still feel the need to clarify.
-But, after that, he shrugged and told me everything in very simple Italian.
-Including asking about my stirrup length and telling me to walk my mount around the courtyard while he got tacked up and mounted.
+I still feel the need to clarify that I wasn’t fluent.
+But, after that, he shrugged and gave all directions in very simple Italian.
+Including asking about my stirrup length and telling me to walk my mount around the courtyard while he got himself tacked up and mounted.

 The Trail – Appia Antica

 It took a few minutes to get out to l’Appia Antica.
-We passed a few gated properties and businesses.
+We passed a few gated properties and businesses, with Sandro waving at people he obviously rode past frequently.
 But as soon as the street opened up to a quiet cobblestone lane I knew this was going to be the best money I had spent in Italy.
 Or maybe ever.

 After 4-5 days in the busy city centre of Rome, hearing the birds, the breeze, and not much else was so relaxing.
 Sandro would point out different statues, mausoleums, and tombstones as we went, talking about the families who placed them there.